cybergeekgyan/gyanprakash.tech/README.md

-# gyanprakash.tech
+## gyanprakash.tech

-It's a SEO Optimised Perosnal Portfolio and Blogging Website built with Next.Js, Typescript and TailwindCSS.
+It's an SEO SEO-optimized personal portfolio and blogging Website built with Next.Js, Typescript, and TailwindCSS.

 ### Features